tzone85/sa-soft/README.md

  - Then run `php artisan db:seed` when going to your DB, you should see these users created with all the correct fields

 #### go to your localhost:3000
-    Register and login to see the dashboard
+    Register and login to see the dashboard with the test users as well, from the db:seed